-For 2011, the total annual premium costs of an individual and family Empire Plan policy are \$7,107 and \$16,270, respectively.
-The cost of these premiums is shared between the State and employees and retirees.
+The cost of these premiums is shared between the State, employees and retirees.
 The State's collective bargaining contracts with its public employee unions dictate the percentage of premium to be paid by employees represented by such unions.
-Pursuant to Civil Service Law, the State may set the percentage of premium to be paid by retirees and non-unionized employees.
 For employees and retirees enrolled in HMO plans, the State will contribute up to the amount it contributes for Empire Plan enrollees.
+As a result of ratified collective bargaining agreements that affect the majority of State employees, employees in positions at Grade 9 or below contribute 12 percent for individual coverage and 27 percent for dependent coverage.
+For employees in settled unions in positions at Grade 10 or above, the contribution rate is 16 percent for individual coverage and 31 percent for dependent coverage.